bamr87/it-journey/index.md

 ---
 title: Hello World
 sub-title: Welcome to my landing site of this world
-description: "This is the index.md file for the whole site and root "
+description: This is the index.md file for the whole site and root
-preview: /images/nubi-yawn.png
+preview: "/images/nubi-yawn.png"
-excerpt: ""
 layout: root
 keywords:
 - Root
 - Algolia
 - Bootstrap
 - Github
 - GitHub Pages
 - Jekyll
 - TravisCI
 - Web Development
 tags:
 - index
 categories:
 - hello world
-lastmod: 2022-08-28T01:51:53.807Z
+lastmod: '2022-08-28 01:51:53 +0000'
 ---

 Hello world, and welcome to my site.
 Click on `Home` in the navigation bar to get started.